CakePHP and Layout - secret of data passing through

 We have the data from the database and it is associated properly to $this->data array.
 Let’s make the Helper:

 Now whats left is to add this in the layout.
 Layouts are in app/views/layouts directory.
 The default one is called default.ctp.
-If you dont have default one in that directory, you can get it from cake/libs/view/templates/layouts/default.ctp.
+If you don’t have default one in that directory, you can get a copy from cake/libs/view/templates/layouts/default.ctp, put it in the app/views/layouts and modify it by adding your code and functionality.
 Once you have it then just add the following code in it in the proper position.

 That’s it, now this menu list will be populated in all pages.